bit-hack/riscv-vm/README.md

 ## Notes

 - Written referencing the `20191214-draft` Volume I: Unprivileged ISA document
-- RV32IM compliance is actively being worked on
 - Complete RV32G compliance is the end goal
 - Testing is done currently using a private fork of the compliance test suite
   - As the project develops testing will become a key focus